 Uponor PEX conforms to the following listings.
 Be sure to visit the listing agency’s website for complete details.

 - PPI TR-4

 - NBC of Canada

 The test method for evaluating UV resistance as required by ASTM F876 is ASTM F2657 Test Method for Outdoor Weathering Exposure of Cross-linked Polyethylene (PEX).
-According to ASTM F876, PEX piping must bear a four-digit code to signify the requirements it meets.
+According to ASTM F876, PEX tubing must bear a four-digit code to signify the requirements it meets.
 The second digit in the code references the minimum ultraviolet (UV) resistance of the piping.
-For example, piping with a 5106 marking has a “1” as the second digit, which indicates the piping meets minimum UV resistance requirements for a period of 1 month.
-Piping with a “2” as the second digit indicates a resistance period of 3 months.
+For example, tubing with a 5106 marking has a “1” as the second digit, which indicates the piping meets minimum UV resistance requirements for a period of 1 month.
+Tubing with a “2” as the second digit indicates a resistance period of 3 months.
 Uponor AquaPEX White and Wirsbo hePEX piping carry a 5106 marking, indicating a UV-resistance period of 1 month.
-Uponor AquaPEX Red and Blue piping (typically used for plumbing applications) carry a 5206 marking, indicating a UV-resistance period of 3 months.
+Uponor AquaPEX Red and Blue tubing (typically used for plumbing applications) carry a 5206 marking, indicating a UV-resistance period of 3 months.

-Uponor products and tools are sold through our distributor partners.
+Uponor PEX tubing products and tools are sold through our distributor partners.
 You must be a professional contractor to install Uponor products and systems.
 To help get you started, visit our Find a Rep page to find the local Uponor manufacturer’s rep in your area.

 Whether you need training online, on the jobsite or at the factory, Uponor offers a comprehensive training curriculum for HVAC and plumbing professionals.
 Uponor Academy offers webinars, field training and classroom training at the Uponor North America headquarters in Apple Valley, Minn. (a suburb of the Twin Cities).
 To learn about all our training opportunities, visit www.uponorpro.com/training.